 The let down reflex

 For your milk to flow from your breasts to your baby’s mouth it must be ‘let down’.
-Each time your baby sucks at your breast the nerves send signals to release the milk in your ducts.
+Each time your baby sucks at your breast the nerves send signals to release the milk to your ducts.

 You sometimes notice this let down reflex after your baby has been sucking for a couple of minutes.
 You might feel a tingling sensation or even notice milk dripping or even squirting from your other breast.